 Nikasil is a manufacturing process that was used by BMW to turn the relatively soft aluminium cylinder bores into a bearing surface.
 This process involved impregnating the bores with a Nickel-Silicone compound which chemically bonds with the Aluminium bore surface.
 The resultant bore has exceptional wear-resistance, much superior to the standard Iron liner.

 The above is all pretty standard stuff, and all pretty out-of-date.
-In 2015 the Nikasil issue is over 23 years old.
+In 2008 the Nikasil issue is 15 years old.
 The Nikasil problem has really been and gone.
 The fuel available in the UK is low in Sulphur and any V8 that was affected (and there were very few genuine cases) are either sporting replacement engines or being recycled.
 Once the Nikasil-impregnated bores were compromised they very rapidly deteriorated to a point where they were un-driveable and un-saleable.

 One interesting point is the test for bore-wear is the